talzeev/SpringBootApplication/README.md

 ```
 Accepts a service name and a service status.
 Return all vehicles with the serviceName given.
 (Sadly, I couldn't achieve the complete requirement with the version of java-driver I am using).

+Creation of models for good practices (escalability) but not in use for now.
 All the commits are in this repository and they can be checked.

 More than the result, I am glad to participate in the project, It was a good challenge.